-Members of the Uu-a-thluk team Dr. Don Hall, Dawn Foxcroft, and Lissa Cowan belong to the CCRN, an international initiative to understand and support the links between communities, conservation, and livelihoods and to seek out best governance practices to support the combination of community based conservation and sustainable livelihoods.
+Uu-a-thluk team member Dawn Foxcroft, and past members Dr. Don Hall and Lissa Cowan belong to the CCRN, an international initiative to understand and support the links between communities, conservation, and livelihoods and to seek out best governance practices to support the combination of community based conservation and sustainable livelihoods.

 Science Enrichment for Youth

 Since 2006, Uu-a-thluk has sponsored science camps and clubs for elementary school students in remote Nuu-chah-nulth communities.
 Uu-a-thluk has also worked with the Bamfield Marine Sciences Centre, the Raincoast Education Society, and the Nis’ma Society to deliver cultural and aquatic-based science programs to elementary and high school students.

 Uu-a-thluk offers training programs to help workers living in isolated communities earn credit and gain skills in areas like marine emergency duties, fisheries observation, first aid, swift water rescue, and oil spill response.

 Uu-a-thluk work with this program gave Nuu-chah-nulth youth the chance to meet and interact with Nuu-chah-nulth role models employed in resource management related jobs, thereby fostering a greater understanding of resource management career options.
 The project was a joint partnership between School District #70, NTC Education, and Uu-a-thluk. #84 and VAST (8th Avenue Learning Centre.